akash-network/console/README.md

 ## Deploy Website

 Website to deploy on Akash.
 It is using the Next.js framework.
-The data shown in the website comes from a combination of our [API](#api) and akash nodes (REST).
+The data shown on the website comes from a combination of our [API](#api) and akash nodes (REST).

 Url: [console.akash.network](https://console.akash.network)
 Directory: [deploy-web](/deploy-web/)